-January 6, 2014
+December 16, 2014

 Advanced Research Design and Data Analysis takes a thorough look at the logic of research design, measurement, and inference in the context of behavioural research.
 Although we will deal extensively with statistics, we will do so from the perspective of the researcher rather than that of the statistician.
-Features and goals of the course include the use of a popular statistical computer package, known as the R project for statistical computing freely-available for virtually any modern operating system, and discussion of some current controversies.
-Topics covered will range from a thorough examination of the logic and principles of analysis-of-variance (ANOVA), through multiple regression (MR), Principal Components Analysis (PCA), to such esoterica as multi-way frequency analysis, randomization testing, signal detection theory, and information theory.
+Features and goals of the course include the use of a popular statistical computer package, known as the project for statistical computing freely-available for virtually any modern operating system, and discussion of some current controversies.
+Topics covered will range from a thorough examination of the logic and principles of analysis-of-variance (ANOVA), through multiple regression (MR) to multi-way frequency analysis and randomization testing, to such esoterica as Principal Components Analysis (PCA), signal detection theory, and information theory.

-There is one book for the course: a useful, short paperback by Edwards on multivariate methods, unfortunately no longer in print, that his estate has given me permission to provide for you at no cost.
+There are two books for the course.
+The first is a useful, short paperback by Edwards on multivariate methods, unfortunately no longer in print, that his estate has given me permission to provide for you at no cost.
 At times you will be asked to read certain pages and sections, but primarily it will be up to you to use the book as a supplement to lectures and the assigned readings for the course.
 These assigned readings provide the basic material for the semi-weekly "position papers" and discussions in the course.
+The second book is Steven Pinker's latest, entitled A sense of style-a book about good writing that is itself an exemplar of the Classic Style.
+Again, you are to read the book as a supplement to the lectures and advice on writing distributed throughout the course.